 It’s practically a tradition to throw items you don’t want out into the garage.
 Creating garage ceiling storage will help bring order to the garage and leave more room for your cars!
 If your beautiful new garage door is all that’s standing between the outside world and your clutter, you can stop hiding it from the world.
-These tips show you how to use some affordable products to finally get your garage organized and back to being useful again.
+These tips from the experts at Coastal Garage Doors show you how to use some affordable products to finally get your garage organized and back to being useful again.

 1. Hang a Cargo Net

 Sports and recreational equipment are some of the hardest items to store.
 Their large, bulky shapes and sizes keep them from fitting on shelves or into drawers.
 Hang a cargo net from the ceiling to get them out of the way and close together.
 It’s also a great way to store other oddly shaped and large items like holiday decorations.

 If you need a storage option that’s a little more user-friendly, consider installing a ceiling storage lift.
 Place things like storage bins with your seasonal clothes, the summer cooler, or yard tools inside the lift.
 The lift does the rest of the work for you.

 This tool uses leverage to help you pull heavy items like a bicycle up towards the ceiling.
 It’s not as effortless as the storage lift, but it does take the pressure off your back.

 4. Add J-Style Hooks

 J-Style hooks are among the simplest tools you can use.
 They also are some of the most versatile.
 Put them up where you want to hang your bicycle, ladders, landscaping tools, and a whole lot more.